chrisjonesBSU/mbuild/docs/getting_started/quick_start/quick_start.rst

 The `MoSDeF <https://mosdef.org>`_ software is comprised the following packages:
     * `mBuild <https://mbuild.mosdef.org/en/stable/>`_ -- A hierarchical, component based molecule builder
+    * `GMSO <https://gmso.mosdef.org/en/stable/>`_ -- Flexible storage of chemical topology for molecular simulation
     * `foyer <https://foyer.mosdef.org/en/stable/>`_ -- A package for atom-typing as well as applying and disseminating forcefields
-    * `GMSO <https://gmso.mosdef.org/en/stable/>`_ -- Flexible storage of chemical topology for molecular simulation

 .. note::
-    **foyer** and **GMSO** are used together with **mBuild** to create all the required files to conduct the simulations.
+    **foyer** and **GMSO** are used together with **mBuild** to create all the required files to conduct simulations.
 Run time parameters for a simulation engine need to be created by the user.

 In the following examples, different types of simulation boxes are constructed using the **MoSDeF** software.